 Tensile testing is a destructive mechanical testing method that subjects a sample to uniaxial tension until failure.
 Our tensile test expertise allows us to assimilate critical information relating to the strength, stiffness and ductility of materials in line with your production requirements and business needs.

 Element’s tensile testing laboratories utilize state-of-the-art digital instrumentation to report the ultimate tensile strength, maximum elongation, and reduction of the area of a material.
 From these measurements, the following properties can also be determined: Young's modulus, Poisson's ratio, yield strength, and strain-hardening characteristics.

-The yield strength is the stress at which a prescribed amount of plastic deformation (commonly 0.2%) is produced, while elongation describes the extent to which the specimen is stretched before a fracture occurs.
+The yield strength is the stress at which a prescribed amount of deformation (commonly 0.2%) takes place, while elongation describes the extent to which the specimen stretches before a fracture occurs.

 Materials We Test